-Welcome to Riklan Emergency Management Services (RIKLAN), an industry leader in the delivery of Workplace Safety and Emergency Response training.
+Welcome to RIKLAN Emergency Management Services (RIKLAN), an industry leader in the delivery of Workplace Safety, First Aid, High Risk Licences and Emergency Response training.

-All RIKLAN prospective and existing course participants are required to familiarise themselves with the terms and conditions set out in this Handbook.
+RIKLAN’s prospective and existing students are required and encouraged to familiarise themselves with the terms and conditions set out in this handbook.

 RIKLAN is committed to:

-Thus enabling you to make informed decisions about which course is appropriate for you.
+This will enable students to make informed decisions about which training program is appropriate.

 The following refund policy will apply:

-Note.
-If for any reason Riklan Emergency Management Services is unable to fulfil its service agreement with a student, Riklan Emergency Management Services must refund the student’s proportion of fees paid for services not delivered.
+If for any reason RIKLAN is unable to fulfil its service agreement with a student, RIKLAN must refund the student’s proportion of fees paid for services not delivered.

-Unique Student Identifier (USI) is a reference number made up of 10 numbers and letters that:
+A Unique Student Identifier is a reference number made up of ten (10) numbers and letters that:

-Important: The USI will be linked to your name as it appears on the form of ID you used to create the USI.
+The USI will be linked to the student’s name as it appears on the form of ID you used to create the USI.
 The personal details entered when you create a USI must match exactly with those on your form of ID.
-If you do not have proof of ID from the list above, you can contact your training organisation about the other forms of ID they can accept to help you get a USI.
+If you do not have proof of ID from the list above, you can contact your training organisation about the other forms of ID they can accept to assist you in obtaining a USI.